 Are Lawsuits Being Filed?

-Yes.
-In June 2015, a woman from Texas who was allegedly burned by exploding pinto beans from a defective Tristar Pressure Cooker XL filed a products liability lawsuit against Tristar.
+- June 2015 - A woman from Texas who was allegedly burned by exploding pinto beans from a defective Tristar Pressure Cooker XL filed a products liability lawsuit against Tristar.
 Another lawsuit filed the same month in the Southern District of Florida alleges that a Tristar Pressure Cooker XL exploded, causing third-degree burns to a nearby couple.

 Is There a Class Action?